valk-ulb/hubos_2/README.md

 ## overview
 **HubOS** is a *private-by-design* orchestration system that integrates seamlessly with the open-source home automation platform **OpenHAB**.
 Together, they form a new, security-focused home automation environment that remains fully aligned with the values and philosophy promoted by OpenHAB: openness, transparency, user autonomy, and independence from vendor lock-in.

+Users can import or create applications designed to accomplish specific tasks while strictly following a private-by-design and local-first philosophy.

+Applications operate primarily on the user’s local infrastructure, ensuring that sensitive data remains under the user’s control and is processed locally whenever possible.
+External communication is limited, explicit, and configurable, in order to minimize data exposure and preserve privacy.

 HubOS extends OpenHAB by providing a secure execution runtime for modular applications and automation components.
 Its design follows a local-first philosophy, ensuring that all processing, decision-making, and data handling occur on the user's own infrastructure whenever possible.
 This approach enhances privacy, reduces external dependencies, and reinforces the long-term sustainability of the system.

 Built around strict principles, HubOS isolates modules, enforces controlled communication channels, and standardizes configuration and deployment flows.
 It operates as a complementary layer to OpenHAB, enabling: